HyperLife1119/nx-example/packages/core/README.md

 <nx-switch [value]="yourModelVariable"></nx-switch>
 ```

-Ensure you have imported `FormsModule` or `ReactiveFormsModule` in your module to support form functionalities.
+Ensure you have imported `FormsModule` in your standalone component to support the `ngModel` directive.